jussihyva/vessel_screener/README.md

 ### :trophy: Deployment

-Every time when code is pushed to production branch, our [GitHub Actions](/.github/workflows/build.yml) will install dependencies, compiles binaries and uploads artifact.
+Every time when code is pushed to production branch, our [GitHub Actions](/.github/workflows/build.yml) will install dependencies, compiles binaries and finally uploads artifact.

 ### Created By
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->